 APS employees 54 people working across two shifts a day.
 They’re involved in civil works, windfarms and energy, mining and marine projects.

 APS uses hi-definition plasma machines and large oxy plasma cutting machines.
-This year the hi-def plasma machines have been cutting steel plate up to 75mm thick to precision standards for the Bowhill Engineering R2P Project overpass building contract.
+This year the hi-def plasma machines have been cutting steel plate up to 75mm thick to precision standards for the Bowhill Engineering R2P bridge building contract.

 Peter says, “We look at our relationship with BlueScope Distribution as a partnership.
 It’s built on trust and the support they have for our key projects.